Healthy Homes Assessment Tutira

 Fines for Failing to Comply

-Failure to meet any of the Healthy Homes Standards within the period of time expected can lead to an amount of $7200.
-Additionally, if a currently-in place Healthy Homes Statement of Compliance is not incorporated in an updated, renewed, or revised tenancy agreement, there could be an additional penalty or infringement fee.
+Failure to adhere to any of the Healthy Homes Standards by the end of the period of time expected can lead to an amount of $7200.
+Additionally, if the most currently-in place Healthy Homes Statement of Compliance isn’t incorporated in a new, renewed or amended tenancy agreement there may be an additional penalty or infringement fee.

 Check out the complete details of details on Residential Tenancies Act landlords responsibilities.